PurpleAvatar/multiscale_biological_modeling/index.md

 * The first way is through a survey (use the Google form from P4L as a template.)

-* The second way is through writing us a testimonial -- use the contact form to get in touch!
+* The second way is through writing us a testimonial -- use the [contact](contact) form to get in touch!

-## For instructors

 * Offline dissemination.
 Point that it is part of the materials for PreCollege program in computational biology.

+## For instructors

 If you are an instructor who is interested in adopting any or all of these materials in your teaching, please feel free to do so!
 We only ask you to:

 1. Make sure to refer your students to our website.

-2. Get in touch with us using our [Contact](contact) form so that we can add you to our list of adopting instructors and provide you with updates about the project in the future.
+2. Get in touch with us using our [contact](contact) form so that we can add you to our list of adopting instructors and provide you with updates about the project in the future.
 We plan to build a community of instructors adopting this course.

 ## You might also enjoy...